terrapower/armi/doc/user/manual_data_access.rst

 Accessing Data in ARMI
 **********************

-A basic user only needs to know the GUI and can perform basic analysis and design with just that.
+A basic user only needs to know the CLI or GUI and can perform basic analysis and design with just that.
 But a power user will be more interested in programmatically building and manipulating inputs and gathering detailed information out of ARMI results.
 Let's now go into a bit more detail for the power user.